On Difference of Enhanced Power Graph and Power Graph of a Finite Group: Introduction

 \section{Introduction}

 The study of graphs related to various algebraic structures has been a topic of increasing interest during the last two decades.
 This kind of study help us to (1) characterize the resulting graphs, (2) characterize the algebraic structures with isomorphic graphs, and (3) also to realize the interdependence between the algebraic structures and the corresponding graphs.
-Many different types of graphs, specifically power graph of semigroup \cite{cameron-manna-dey-power}, \cite{chakraborty-ghosh-sen-power}, enhanced power graph of a group \cite{akbari-cameron}, \cite{sudip-hiranya}, \cite{bera-hiranya-mukherjee-power}, comaximal subgroup graph \cite{das-saha-comaximal} etc. have been introduced to explore the properties of algebraic structures using graph theory.
-The concept of a power graph was introduced in the context of semigroup theory by Kelarev and Quin \cite{Kelarev-Quin-cotrib-general}.
+Many different types of graphs, including among many others the commuting graph~\cite{bf}, generating graph~\cite{gk}, power graph~\cite{chakraborty-ghosh-sen-power,kscc}, enhanced power graph \cite{akbari-cameron,sudip-hiranya,bera-hiranya-mukherjee-power}, and comaximal subgroup graph \cite{das-saha-comaximal}, have been introduced to explore the properties of algebraic structures using graph theory.
+The concept of a power graph was introduced in the context of semigroup theory by Kelarev and Quinn~\cite{Kelarev-Quin-cotrib-general}.